beingbing/java-springboot/src/main/java/be/springboot/pp/springcore/info.md

 ```

 ### Bean Autowiring
 Spring can automatically resolve and inject beans by their type using autowiring.
-It offers several
+It is also called
-modes of autowiring:
+automatic dependency injection.
+It offers several modes of autowiring:
 - **No:** Default mode where no autowiring is performed.
 - **ByType:** Matches by the type of bean.
 - **ByName:** Matches by the bean's name.